Temporal Ordered Clustering in Dynamic Networks: Unsupervised and Semi-supervised Learning Algorithms: Solving the Optimization Problem

-In the following, we write the optimization in two forms: the original integer program (left) and the linear programming approximation (right). the objective functions of both the formulations are equivalent to $J_\epsilon(\phi)$.
-The constraints of the optimizations correspond to domain restriction, minimum density and partial order constraints - antisymmetry and transitivity respectively.
-To use a linear programming (LP) approximation, we first convert the rational integer program into an equivalent truly integer program.
-With the substitution $s = 1/\sum_{1 \leq u \neq v \leq n} x_{u,v}$, and $y_{u,v} = s x_{u,v}$), the objective function rewritten as a linear function of the normalized variables.
-The new variables $y_{u,v}$ takes values from $\{0,s\}$.
-In fact, taking $s=\frac{1}{\varepsilon \binom{n}{2}}$ is enough for the equivalence.
-For the LP relaxation, we assume the domain of $y_{u,v}$ as $\left[0, 1/{\varepsilon \binom{n}{2}}\right]$.
+In the following, we write the optimization in two forms: the original integer program (left) and the linear programming approximation (right).
+The objective functions of both the formulations are equivalent to $J_\epsilon(\phi)$.
+The constraints of the optimizations correspond to domain restriction, minimum density, and partial order constraints -- antisymmetry and transitivity respectively.
+To use a linear programming approximation, we first convert the rational integer program into an equivalent truly integer program.
+With the substitution $s = 1/\sum_{1 \leq u \neq v \leq n} y_{u,v}$, and $y'_{u,v} = s y_{u,v}$, the objective function is rewritten as a linear function of the normalized variables.
+These programs are equivalent if $y'_{u, v} \in \{0, s\}$, $s\leq {1}/{\varepsilon \binom{n}{2}}$.
+For the LP relaxation, we assume $y'_{u,v}$ as $\left[0,{1}/{\varepsilon \binom{n}{2}}\right]$.
+We call the LP in this subsection as the {\bf LP-partial-order}.

+The above integer program and LP-partial-order formulation is different from the LP-clusters in many ways.
+The idea of LP-partial-order is to relax the formulation of LP-clusters by focusing on the underlying partial order of clusters, rather than clusters itself.
+This simplifies the objective function, though it brings additional partial order constraints into the optimization.
+After finding the optimal partial order, we can derive the ordered clusters from it using the peeling technique in Section~\ref{subsec:relation_cluster_partial_order}.
+We note here that this may not need result in unique clusters.
+Many partial orders can have the same the cluster structure, especially when the DAG corresponding to the partial order contains multiple components.

+The next lemma bounds the effect of approximating the coefficients $p_{u,v}$ on the optimal value of the integer program. \begin{lemma} Consider the integer program whose objective function is given by